joao-rafael/find-my-car/README.md

 <strong>This project uses miragejs (due to server instability during integration), to use the original proposed API delete the mirageJS script from main.ts (src/main.ts)</strong>

+## Project Presentation

+Interact with the map and the table to get information concerning Points of Interests (POIs) and Registered locations of vehicles that spent time in POIs.

 ## General Information and Dependencies ℹ️

 This project was developed as a part of a coding challenge from Localiza.
 This project has the following dependencies (aside from the ones which come with every Angular project):